What is liposuction?

 Your liposuction will be performed in Dr. Wiener’s AAAASF accredited in-office operating room, where a board-certified physician anesthesiologist will administer intravenous anesthesia.
 This form of anesthesia is called Total Intravenous Anesthesia or TIVA.
 This is a full general anesthetic (you are asleep) but without using inhaled anesthesia gases.
 This helps to reduce certain risks associated with inhaled anesthetics.

-THE RECOVERY What to expect after liposuction
+What to expect during the liposuction recovery

 It’s important that you follow Dr. Wiener’s aftercare guidelines closely to ensure an optimal healing process.